The transport speed and optimal work in pulsating Frenkel-Kontorova models: Introduction.

 Following initial results holding in more general cases, we omit the detailed estimates for (\ref{r:ratchet2}) and discuss only the case (\ref{r:ratchet1}).

 Our focus is study of the existence of transport.
 The main result is an explicit lower bound on the transport speed $v(\rho)$.
 Here $\rho$ is the mean spacing of a configuration $u$ given with

-(whenever the limit exists) and $v(\rho)$ is defined in Section \ref{s:four}.
+(whenever the limit exists) and $v(\rho)$ is defined in Theorem \ref{t:speed}.

-It has already been shown analytically in \cite{Floria05} and numerically in \cite{Floria02} that transport can exist, i.e. that $v(\rho)>0$ is possible for models (\ref{r:ratchet1}), (\ref{r:ratchet2}).
-The authors showed in \cite{Floria05} that for a large class of potentials $V$ satisfying certain asymmetricity condition, the transport exists in the limit $\tau \rightarrow \infty$.
+We say that the transport exists if $v(\rho)>0$.
+It has already been shown analytically in \cite{Floria05} and numerically in \cite{Floria02} that transport can exist for models (\ref{r:ratchet1}), (\ref{r:ratchet2}).
+(Transport can also exist in similar systems with a stochastic force, not studied here - see \cite{Saakian:18,Wang:17} and references therein.)
+The authors showed in \cite{Floria05} that for a large class of potentials $V$ satisfying certain asymmetry condition, the transport exists in the limit $\tau \rightarrow \infty$.
 The used method, however, does not provide much information on the transport speed $v(\rho)$, as it considers large $\tau$ and assumes that the model completely relaxes between pulse "switches".
 (The approach is based on comparison of ground states of the Frenkel-Kontorova model with a given potential $V$, and with $V \equiv 0$, using the tools from Aubry-Mather theory \cite{Aubry83,Bangert88,Katok05,Mather82}.)

-Our approach is dynamical, and gives lower bounds on the transport speed as long as $K \cdot V$ is sufficiently asymmetric and steep, also in the cases when the period of the pulse $\tau$ is small and we always remain relatively far away from equilibria.
+Our approach is dynamical, and gives lower bounds on the transport speed as long as $K \cdot V$ is sufficiently asymmetric and steep, also in the cases when the period of the pulse $\tau$ is finite and we always remain relatively far away from equilibria.
 We are thus able to estimate minimal $\tau$ so that the transport speed is $>0$, and also heuristically discuss which $\tau$ maximizes $v(\rho)$.
 The physical meaning of this is determination of the optimal pulse frequency for a given model and mean spacing which optimizes work.

 We confirm and refine findings \cite{Floria02,Floria05} that $v(\rho)$ depends non-trivially on number-theoretical properties of the mean spacing $\rho$, and show how it explicitly depends on the sequence of convergents of $\rho$.

-The paper is structured as follows.
-In Section \ref{s:two} we state the key results on lower bounds on the transport speed $v$, and discuss their implications.
-We give lower bounds for any $\tau, \rho$, but also evaluate simpler formulas for large $\tau$ (as compared to the second derivative of $W$) and generic $\rho$.
-Generic mean spacing is here understood in the number-theoretical sense: these (irrational) $\rho$ for which a version of the central limit theorem for its sequence of continued fraction approximations hold (the Khinchin-L\'{e}vy Theorem).
+We also obtain an expansion of the lower bound for a generic mean spacing $\rho$, where generic are those (irrational) $\rho$ for which a version of the central limit theorem for its sequence of continued fraction approximations holds (the Khinchin-L\'{e}vy Theorem \cite{Khinchin97}).